-- Site hosts are encouraged to suggest specific dates during April-May 2026 for Tuesday, Wednesday and Thursday, to allow for travel to/from the host city by attendees on Monday and Friday.
-Site hosts are encouraged to avoid major international holidays. - The U.S. State Department will issue a notice in the Federal Register for U.S. cities to serve as a "host city" for portions of the U.S. G20 calendar.
-Host cities are expected to be identified sometime between January and February 2025.
-Should the G20 MACS host city be identified on the State Department host city list, there may be additional resources available to reduce overall costs. - Site Size, Complexity and Diversity: Consider the overall suitability of the site. - At least 5,000 square feet for the main meeting space to accommodate attendees, audio-visual equipment, a dais, etc. - Designated space for registration, side meetings, meals, a lactation suite/room, a prayer/meditation room, etc. - Capacity: Must comfortably accommodate 150-175 attendees for a threeday meeting with appropriate seating, power supplies and facilities for coffee breaks, meals and other breaks, either on-site or within close walking distance.
+- Dates: Must be available April/May 2026. - Site Size, Complexity and Diversity: Consider the overall suitability of the site.

+- At least 5,000 square feet for the main meeting space to accommodate attendees, audio-visual equipment, a dais, etc. - Designated space for registration, side meetings, meals, a lactation suite/room, a prayer/meditation room, etc. - Capacity: Must comfortably accommodate 150-175 attendees for a threeday meeting with appropriate seating, power supplies and facilities for coffee breaks, meals and other breaks, either on-site or within close walking distance.
 These facilities should include designated spaces for attendees to relax, socialize and enjoy refreshments. - Audio-Visual Equipment: Must have, or contract audio-visual equipment, including microphones, projectors, displays.
 Note: the meeting will be conducted in English and no interpretation is expected. - Accessibility: The event space and facilities must be accessible to all attendees, including those with disabilities.
-This includes providing ramps, elevators, accessible restrooms and other necessary accommodations. - Location: - The event space should be located near (within 60 miles of) a major international airport hub, or within one connection flight to/from, to facilitate easy travel for international attendees. - Proposals for locations coinciding with major global events in the proposed host city will not be considered (e.g. 2026 FIFA World Cup). - The meeting space should be either within the lodging facility or within walking distance (less than .25 mile).
+This includes providing ramps, elevators, accessible restrooms and other necessary accommodations. - Location: The event space should be located near (within 60 miles of) a major international airport hub, or within one connection flight to/from, to facilitate easy travel for international attendees. - The meeting space should be either within the lodging facility or within walking distance (less than .25 mile).